Miriam Were: Administrative experience

-As a co-founder of the UZIMA Foundation and in her work with African Medical and Research Foundation (AMREF), Dr. Were sought to put her academic training to good use.
+As a co-founder of the UZIMA Foundation and in her work with African Medical and Research Foundation (AMREF), Were sought to put her academic training to good use.
 She focused on the process of bringing basic medical services and health rights to women and children in the villages of East Africa.

 Were is the current chairperson of the National AIDS Control Council (NACC) Kenya.
 From a position closely associated with the Office of the President, NACC coordinates the national HIV/AIDS response in Kenya.
 Dr. Were is also the serving Chairperson of the African Medical and Research Foundation (AMREF) Board.
-In addition, she finds time to serve on the advisory board of the Kenya Anti-Corruption Commission (KACC) as well as on the board of directors of Medical Assistance Programs (MAP) International (US).
+In addition, she finds time to serve on the advisory board of the Kenya Anti-Corruption Commission (KACC), as well as on the board of directors of Medical Assistance Programs (MAP) International (US).

 Were was Director of the United Nations Population Fund Country Support Team (UNFPA/CST) for East and Central Africa and Anglophone West Africa, based in Addis Ababa, Ethiopia.
-Prior to that she was the World Health Organization (WHO) Representative and Chief of Mission in Ethiopia.
+Prior to that, she was the World Health Organization (WHO) Representative and Chief of Mission in Ethiopia.
 Before WHO, she was Chief of Health and Nutrition in UNICEF, Ethiopia.

-Dr. Were was recruited to UNICEF from the Department of Community Health in the Faculty of Medicine, University of Nairobi where she had become head of that department.
+Were was recruited to UNICEF from the Department of Community Health in the Faculty of Medicine, University of Nairobi where she had become head of that department.
 While teaching at the university in Nairobi, she initiated the Community-Based Health Care (CBHC) project in Kakamega, in Western Kenya.
 Dr. Were was the Director of CBHC in the period from 1976 through 1982.
 This project won the UNICEF Maurice Pate Award of 1978, the first time any African institution had won this award.

-She is the Current Chancellor at Moi University, Eldoret appointment on Thursday, 19 September 2013.
+She was appointed the Chancellor at Moi University, Eldoret, on Thursday, 19 September 2013.

-In 2021 she took up the role of Community Engagement and Involvement lead in the National Institute for Health and Care Research (NIHR) CLEAN-Air(Africa) Global Health Research Group.
+In 2021, she took up the role of Community Engagement and Involvement lead in the National Institute for Health and Care Research (NIHR) CLEAN-Air (Africa) Global Health Research Group.
 She is also a member of the Lancet COVID-19 Commission.

+Creative writing

+Were has also written poetry and fiction and is the author of four novels: The Boy In Between (1969), The High School Gent (1969), The Eighth Wife (1972), and Your Heart Is My Altar (1980).